On the Two Paths Theorem and the Two Disjoint Paths Problem: Two disjoint paths problem

 Take a web completion of $G'$ and replace the path $P'$ by $P'y_jy_{t''}P'$.
-The latter is smaller in length than $P'$, allowing us to conclude by induction hypothesis. \end{proof}
+The latter is shorter than $P'$, allowing us to conclude by induction hypothesis. \end{itemize} \end{proof}

-We can compute $P$-completions inductively using Algorithm~\ref{algo:P_completion}.
-Its termination is ensured by the fact that in the while loop, the length of $P$ is non-increasing while the longest prefix $Py$ of $P$ whose vertices are all on both $P$-sides sees its length increase by at least one at each step as a consequence of Lemma~\ref{lem:computing_P_completions}.
-Its correction is a direct consequence of this last fact.
+Thanks to this lemma, we can compute $P$-completions using Algorithm~\ref{algo:P_completion}.
+Its termination is ensured by the fact that, in the while loop, the length of $P$ is non-increasing while the longest prefix $Py$ of $P$ whose vertices are all on both $P$-sides sees its length increase at each step.